bambora-na/dev.na.bambora.com/source/docs/guides/credential_on_file/index.md

 and uses that cardholder's stored payment credentials as the form of payment.
 These transactions are not charged on any regular interval, and they can be either a purchase or a pre-auth transaction.
 An example of this type is when the cardholder is reloading a prepaid cash card.

-Since these transactions are initiated by the cardholder, they are not considered connected together as a set.
-Therefore, no series ID should be specified, and a new series ID will be returned back in the response message.
+Even though these transactions are initiated by the cardholder, they are still subsequent transactions in a set of transactions.
+Therefore, the series ID is required to be passed in the request message.

 #### Request 5